 Less furniture says more space, less about the seller and more about the buyer's potential

 Most home shows better with less furniture.
-Remove pieces of furniture that block or hamper paths and walkways and put them in storage.
+When considering what things to do before you sell your home, remove pieces of furniture that block or hamper paths and walkways and put them in storage.
 Since your bookcases are now empty, store them.
 Remove extra leaves from your dining room table to make the room appear larger.
 You only need furniture in each room sufficient to showcase the room's purpose and then leave plenty of room to move around.